J--Region 4 Heavy Equipment Maintenance and Repair BPA

 Description

-The U.S. Fish and Wildlife Service (FWS) is seeking qualified vendors to establish a Blanket Purchase Agreement (BPA) for heavy equipment maintenance and repair services across Region 4, which includes states such as Alabama, Florida, and Tennessee, as well as U.S. territories like Puerto Rico and the U.S. Virgin Islands.
-The procurement aims to secure comprehensive repair and maintenance services for various heavy equipment, including trucks and cranes, with specific tasks encompassing diagnostics, fluid services, and parts replacement.
-This BPA is crucial for ensuring the operational readiness of essential equipment used in wildlife management and conservation efforts, with a total ceiling of $12 million for all awards and individual call limits set at $7.5 million.
-Interested vendors must submit their proposals, including a signed form 1449 and confirmation of certified mechanics, by the specified deadlines, and can contact Sarah DeLawder at Sarah_delawder@fws.gov or (304) 876-7429 for further information.
+The Department of the Interior, specifically the U.S. Fish and Wildlife Service, is seeking qualified vendors to establish a Blanket Purchase Agreement (BPA) for heavy equipment maintenance and repair services across Region 4, which includes states such as Alabama, Florida, and Georgia, as well as Puerto Rico and the U.S. Virgin Islands.
+The procurement encompasses a wide range of services including diagnostics, fluid and filtration services, and repairs for various heavy equipment, with a focus on ensuring compliance with environmental standards and promoting small business participation, as 20% of the awards are reserved for small businesses.
+This BPA is crucial for maintaining operational efficiency and safety of heavy equipment utilized by the agency, with a total ceiling of $12 million for all awards and individual call limits set at $7.5 million.
+Interested vendors must acknowledge receipt of amendments and submit their proposals by June 23, 2025, with the BPA period running from August 1, 2025, to July 31, 2035; for further inquiries, contact Sarah DeLawder at Sarah_delawder@fws.gov or (304) 876-7429.

 Point(s) of Contact